Cogging and Crawling in Induction Motor

 skewing of rotor

-If the stator and rotor slot harmonic order are 11th and 13th.
-The 11th slot harmonic order will produce a backward rotating field and the13th harmonic order produces the forward rotating field.
+Suppose the stator and rotor slot harmonic order are 11th and 13th.
+The 11th harmonic produces a backward-rotating field, and the 13th harmonic generates a forward-rotating field.

 nr-(ns-nr/11)=-ns/11